WHERE THERE'S A NEED, THERE'S A LION

 New ways to serve!

-Lions all over the world got creative while social distancing.
+Lions all over the world are creatively serving their neighbors.

 Take a look at some of the activities of Lions Clubs worldwide.